CameraRick/onAir_fanControl/README.md

 E) Restart the ESP and head back into your Home Assistant.
 Under Settings → Devices & services, your freshly installed ESP should show up under "Discovered".
 Click "Add" and follow the usual HA setup.

 F) Go to `Settings → Devices & services → ESPHome` and select `onAir_fanController`.
-Have a look at all the exposed sensors (they should already populate from the Docker data), maybe you can utilize them in some other other way as well (e.g. colour changing LEDs to warn for high temps).
+Have a look at all the exposed sensors (they should already populate from the Docker data), maybe you can utilize them in some other way as well (e.g. colour changing LEDs to warn for high temps).
-On the bottom of the page, the IP address of this ESP is shown; copy it, head to the Docker WebUI, and paste it under Network → ESP Node.
+On the bottom of the page, the IP address of this ESP is shown; copy it, head to the Docker WebUI, and paste it under `Network → ESP Node`.
 Hit "Save" and restart the Docker; now, on top of the page your ESP should show as "online".

 *You can also visit this very IP from your browser to access the ESP WebUI; this also works even when Home Assistant is **not** running.*

 ### 3. Hardware Setup